miotke/MealTime/README.md

 `portfolio`

-**This project is not being used by anyone was built strictly for learning purposes.**
+**This project is not being used by anyone and was built strictly for learning purposes.**

 A simple Django REST API that will serve a lunch menu.
 This API is accessed by the iOS app that is included in this repo.